51yourdream/privacy/mathPractice/en/terms.md

 The interpretation and enforcement of these terms are governed by the laws of the People's Republic of China.

 ### 11.2 Dispute Resolution Methods
-In case of disputes, parties should first attempt amicable negotiation.
-If negotiation fails, resolution can be sought through:
+In case of disputes, parties should first resolve through friendly consultation.
+If consultation fails, resolution can be sought through:
 1. **Customer Service Mediation**: Contact our customer service team
-2. **Consumer Association**: File a complaint with local consumer association
+2. **Consumer Association**: File complaints with local consumer associations
-3. **Legal Channels**: File a lawsuit with the competent people's court
+3. **Legal Channels**: File lawsuits with competent people's courts

-### 11.3 Jurisdiction
+### 11.3 Jurisdiction Court
 Disputes arising from these terms shall be under the jurisdiction of the people's court where the company is located.

 ---

 ## 12. Other Terms

-### 12.1 Terms Amendment
+### 12.1 Terms Changes
 - We reserve the right to modify these terms at any time
 - Important modifications will be notified through in-app notifications or email
 - Modified terms take effect from the date of publication